rackerlabs/support-how-to/content/dedicated-hosting/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 ||RackConnect Global 2.1 Static - BGP (with TOR)  |✓| |

 ### Load balancer support:
+Load balancer support contains the following elements:
 * Monitoring and management of Load balancers
 * Problem, incident, and change management
 * Configuration changes on behalf of the customer
 * Performance monitoring and tuning

+The following table shows which features are supported in F5 LTM, Brocade ADX, NetScaler VPX, and NetScaler MPX load balancers:

 | | Feature | F5 LTM | Brocade ADX | NetScaler VPX^ | NetScaler MPX^^|
 | :---: |:--- | :---: | :---: | :---: | :---: |